chdsbd/kodiak/README.md

     The default label is "automerge" and is configured via the `merge.automerge_label` config.
     If you have disabled `merge.require_automerge_label`, you can skip this step.

-5)  Start auto merging PR with Kodiak! 🎉
+5)  Start auto merging PRs with Kodiak! 🎉

     Label your PRs with your automerge label and let Kodiak do the rest!